‘The Gay Revolution: The Story of the Struggle’ by Lillian Faderman

 As I write this, Pope Francis has just arrived in Washington, D.C. for several days in the U.S. He will visit New York City and spend the majority of his time in Philadelphia, where an anticipated million people will attend an open-air Mass.
 Among those meeting Pope Francis will be Margie Winters, a Philadelphia teacher and lesbian.
 In July, Winters was fired from her long-time position as teacher and director of religious studies at Mercy Waldron Academy, a private Catholic K-12 school.
 Although the school knew she was a lesbian when she was hired, when she married her long-time partner after marriage equality became legal in Pennsylvania, several parents complained and Winters was fired.
 Like Johnson, at 50, and after 18 years in Catholic education.

-Faderman’s central question is this: “How does the amazing evolution in image and status of gays and lesbians, as well a bisexual and transgender people, affect all Americans?
+Faderman’s central question is this: “How does the amazing evolution in image and status of gays, lesbians, bisexual, and transgender people, affect all Americans?
 And what remains to be done before they will truly be first-class American citizens?”

 The simple answer, after reading The Gay Revolution is “change the laws.”
 But that is clearly not enough.
 The application of law does not account for people like Kim Davis or the majority of the Republican candidates for president who are stalwart in their belief that lesbians and gay men should not have the same protections as heterosexuals.
 Hate crimes against lesbians and gay men are on the rise, not the decline with three lesbians victimized in the New York area in just the past two weeks, one being beaten and dragged from a restaurant while she was eating with her mother.
 Killings of transgender people, especially trans women sex workers of color, is wildly out of proportion to their numbers in society and should be a headline, not a footnote.